-NUR406 Community Nursing: (2-4) 6 Credits
+NUR442-Z Nursing Management/Leadership for the RN: (2-4) 6 Credits

-Focuses on the theoretical and clinical foundation for application of the nursing process in caring for individuals, families, groups, and the community as a client.
-Emphasis on disease prevention, health promotion, health maintenance, health education, and coordination of care.
-Content includes application of public health nursing principles, epidemiological investigation, knowledge of rural environments, supervision and leadership in promoting desired health evaluation, and outcomes in community and home environments.
-Explores the roles of the nurse as teacher, collaborator, advocate, and direct care provider.
-Prerequisites: All previously sequenced nursing courses and NUR404 or equivalent.
+This course focuses on the theoretical and clinical foundation for application of the nursing process in caring for individuals, families, groups, and the community as a client.
+Emphasis is on disease prevention, health promotion, health maintenance, health education, and coordination of care.
+Content includes application of public health nursing principles, epidemiological investigation, knowledge of rural environments, as well as supervision and leadership in promoting desired health evaluation, and outcomes in community and home environments.
+This course expands the roles of the nurse as teacher, collaborator, advocate, and direct care provider.
+Prerequisites: RN licensure, NUR343-Z, and NUR348-Z (may be taken concurrently)